Andy-James-Osborne/DevHub/Testing.md

 ### Epic Conent Management:
 + Responsive website- As a user, I want to use the site for all devices.
-   - This user story was full tested in the responsive section of this testing document.
+   - This user story was fully tested in the responsive section of this testing document.
 Refer to the responsiveness section.

 + Admin CRUD- As an owner, I want to access the admin of the site to be able to Create/Read/Update/Delete all of the data added to my site.
 <img src="static/images/admin.JPG" alt="Admin page" width="1000" height="500">